Harrachov: History

-Harrachov was established in the 17th century, after a glassworks was founded in the area of Ryžoviště, and originally was called just Dörf (German for 'little village').
-During the rule of Count Ferdinand Bonaventura Harrach (1701–1706), the settlement was renamed Harrachsdorf in his honor.
+Harrachov (initially called Dörf) was established in the 17th century, after a glassworks was founded in the area of Ryžoviště.
+It belonged to the Jilemnice estate, owned by the Hrarrach family.
 The first written mention of Harrachov is from 1720.
 After a glassworks was founded also in the area of Nový Svět in 1711, the importance of Harrachov grew.
 The settlements of Nový Svět and Ryžoviště were founded around the glassworks in the mid-18th century.

-Since the end of the 19th century, Harrachov has been known for its glass production, textile industry, and mining.
-At the beginning of the 20th century, industrial production was bolstered by the construction of a cog railway line between Bohemian Tanvald via the Izera railway down to Silesian Hirschberg (present-day Jelenia Góra).
+Since the end of the 19th century, Harrachov has been known for its glass production, textile industry and mining.
+At the beginning of the 20th century, industrial production was bolstered by the construction of a cog railway line between Tanvald via the Izera railway down to Silesian Hirschberg (present-day Jelenia Góra).

 After World War II, the Silesian lands in the north fell to the Polish People's Republic according to the Potsdam Agreement and the border was closed.
 The German population was expelled and its property seized according to the Beneš decrees.

 In 1958, the Communist governments of Czechoslovakia and Poland arranged a territorial exchange.
 Since the railway station located here was unusable for Poland after the interruption of cross-border traffic (the line to Jelenia Góra returned to Czechoslovak territory in a short section) and the local small settlements were almost inaccessible from the Polish side, the territories was exchanged.
 Czechoslovakia acquired the area around former Strickerhäuser (Tkacze, present-day Mýtiny).
 Poland was compensated by land in western Giant Mountains.
 In this way Harrachov acquired a railway station.

 In 1921, the originally independent municipalities of Nový Svět and Rýžoviště joined Harrachov.
 In 1961, Mýtiny joined Harrachov.

 From 1 January 2021, Harrachov is no longer a part of Semily District and belongs to Jablonec nad Nisou District.